mrtyormaa/decimal-to-roman-numerals/README.md

 ### Test and Coverage

+This project uses GitHub actions to automate the tests upon push or pull request to main branch.
 This workflow ensures code quality by running tests and collecting coverage data.
 It is triggered on every push and pull request.
 The workflow performs the following steps:

 - **Trigger:** Executes on every push to the repository and on every pull request.
 - **Job Name:** Build